Ask Me How It Works

 YAEL VAN DER WOUDEN

-Booker Prize long-listed The Safekeep
+Women’s Prize 2025, The Safekeep

 • 'A brave and elegantly executed memoir about the power of writing your own rules, shaking off shame and fighting for a marriage to work'